I2C

 inline void init(std::error_code &ec)

-Initialize I2C driver.
+Initialize the I2C bus.

 inline void deinit(std::error_code &ec)

-Deinitialize I2C driver.
+Deinitialize the I2C bus.

 inline bool write(const uint8_t dev_addr, const uint8_t *data, const size_t data_len)

-Write data to I2C device
+Write data to an addressed I2C device.

 inline bool write_vector(const uint8_t dev_addr, const std::vector<uint8_t> &data)

-Write data to I2C device
+Write data to an addressed I2C device.

 inline bool write_read(const uint8_t dev_addr, const uint8_t *write_data, const size_t write_size, uint8_t *read_data, size_t read_size)